pedram12dev/FastAPI-full/README.md

-# the fastapi project with docker,sqlmodel,sqlalchemy,pydantic and more ...
+> The FastAPI Project With Docker,SQLModel,SQLAlchemy,Pydantic and more ...

-# all endpoint tests by 'requests' package (in nbs folder).
+> -  All Endpoint Tests By 'requests' Package (in nbs folder).